 “I’m pretty enthusiastic about this group.
 We’re young and inexperienced, so we’ll just have to take the hits at the start, get back up and keep fighting.
 If we can do that, we’ll be hitting our stride in February and be dangerous come the regional.”

-Novotney – who earned all-state and Tri-County first-team honors while pitching Marquette to the 1A baseball championship last June – was also a unanimous Tri-County first-team pick in basketball a year ago.
-With two varsity seasons already behind him, the 5-11 junior is the unquestioned go-to player and is within range the second he steps across half court.
+Novotney – who earned all-state and Tri-County first-team honors while pitching Marquette to the 1A baseball championship last June – also was a unanimous Tri-County first-team pick in basketball a year ago.
+With two varsity seasons already behind him, the 5-11 junior is the unquestioned go-to player and is within range the second he steps across half-court.

 Dobberstein, a solid all-around player, showed talent last winter and will be leaned on more, given team circumstances.
 One who figures to step into a starting role with them is 6-3 Lucas Craig, the younger brother of the former MA girls star who is equally comfortable in the post or at the arc.